Parkgate railway station

-Parkgate railway station was a station on the single track Hooton to West Kirby branch of the Birkenhead Railway, on the Wirral Peninsula, Cheshire, England.
-The station served the village of Parkgate.
+Parkgate railway station served the village of Parkgate, on the Wirral Peninsula, in Cheshire, England.
+It was a stop on the single tracked to branch of the Birkenhead Railway.

-History
+Opening

-The Birkenhead Railway, owned jointly by the Great Western Railway (GWR) and London and North Western Railway (LNWR), opened a branch line from Hooton to Parkgate on 1 October 1866.
+The Birkenhead Railway, owned jointly by the Great Western Railway and London and North Western Railway, opened a branch line from Hooton to Parkgate on 1 October 1866.
 An extension to West Kirby was completed twenty years later.
-The original station at Parkgate was a temporary wooden structure as a possible future extension to West Kirby had been taken into consideration.
-For this purpose, a second station was built, which opened on 19 April 1886.
-The old station buildings were retained as a goods yard.
+The original station at Parkgate was a temporary wooden structure, as a possible future extension to West Kirby had been taken into consideration.
+For this purpose, a second station was built which opened on 19 April 1886; the old buildings were retained as a goods yard.